jkutner/heroku-buildpack-jdwp/README.md

 >
 ```

-Then you can use it and stuff:
+Now you can use it and stuff:

 ```sh-session
 > methods my.company.MainServlet